hemanthkumargr/docs/Getting-Started.md

 Thanks for wanting to try out Broadleaf Commerce!
 By following this tutorial, you'll have your very own eCommerce site up and running in no time.
 We'll get your environment up and running, show you where things live, and walk you through a few examples of some of the cool things you can do with Broadleaf.

-## Important Note
-In Broadleaf 3.0, we have currently done extensive rework on our admin panel moving completely away from GWT in favor of converting it to a normal Spring MVC application.
-In addition, numerous bug fixes and feature additions have been added.
-We are planning on releasing Broadleaf 3.0.0-GA late-June 2013, and highly recommend new projects reference Broadleaf version 3.0.0-BETA2.
-To get an updated reference to the workspace download, see the [getting started docs page for 3.0](http://docs.broadleafcommerce.org/dev/Getting-Started.html).

 ## <a name="wiki-prerequisites"></a> Prerequisites

 - First, you'll need the Java 6 SDK, which you can find [on Oracle's official Java site](http://www.oracle.com/technetwork/java/javasebusiness/downloads/java-archive-downloads-javase6-419409.html#jdk-6u32-oth-JPR)